 As a leading company in water-related products, we create environmental value for water through water conservation, water circulation, and water purification technologies.

-Our Saybrook Filtered Kitchen Faucet, which introduces INAX’s filtering technology from Japan, can remove impurities such as lead, chlorine, and small particles contained in tap water to provide safe drinking water, with an improved taste.
+It uses high-grade filtration technology that can remove impurities such as lead, chlorine, and small particles contained in tap water to provide safe drinking water, with an improved taste.
 It comes with a small, innovatively designed filter that can be installed for easy access above deck at countertop level or below deck on the inside wall of the cabinet.
 Easy access to clean water helps prevent plastic water bottle usage and home water delivery, helping to reduce the environmental footprint.

 We are working to use water resources sustainably in all business processes across the company.
 At sites that use water for manufacturing, we work to identify water-related business risks in each region and take appropriate steps to improve water efficiency, recycle water, and manage wastewater.

 In order to better understand local conditions and introduce appropriate measures to address the problem of increasingly scarce global water resources, LIXIL started conducting surveys in FYE2017 to identify water risks at 67 production sites that use water in their manufacturing processes.
 Our risk assessment process involves first creating a geographical risk profile using the international WWF Water Risk Filter assessment tool.
 We then conduct surveys of sites that are revealed to be high-risk.
 This approach enables us to perform comprehensive water risk assessments.